Virtual water trade makes the relationship between food and water very complicated.

 Virtual water is the water “hidden” in the products, services and processes people buy and use every day.
 While it is unseen by the end-user of the product or service, that water has been consumed throughout the creation of products like mobile phones or services like electricity generation.

-The prime example of virtual water is agriculture and food production because it takes a lot of virtual water to bring food from the farm to your plate.
+A prime example of virtual water use is agriculture and food production, because it takes a lot of virtual water to bring food from the farm to your plate.
+A large portion of that water is groundwater.

 Crops receive rain and irrigation water, thirsty animals get a drink, food of all types gets processed, packaged and transported to markets, and all of it requires water at each step of the production chain — in many cases, a lot of it.
 When water from each step is added up, the amount of virtual water becomes sizable.